tamhoang1412/backend-swe-interview-questions/answers/security.md

 ## SSL/TLS

 SSL - Secure Socket Layer, is the original encryption protocol developed for HTTP.
-It now has been replaced the TLS, Transport Layer Security, but the name SSL is still widely in use.
+It now has been replaced by the TLS, Transport Layer Security, but the name SSL is still widely in use.
 Whenever a client makes a connection to a server over HTTPS, the client and server will initiate a TLS handshake, which happens after the TCP handshake has been finished.

 The steps of a TLS handshake will vary depending on the key exchange algorithm in use.
 The RSA key exchange algorithm is used most often.
 The steps are as followed: